 The Balega Hidden Comfort stands out from the socks above in a number of ways.
 First, it’s the only cushioned no-show sock here, and unlike many of the cushioned socks in this review, that extra material runs the entire length of the sock underfoot, providing a very plush feel.
 Second, it’s all synthetic, so don’t expect these to last very long before smelling, but if you’re washing your socks after every run anyways, this obviously won’t be a problem.
-Finally, it’s the cheapest sock in this review at $13, which might make it more enticing, especially if you tend to wear through a lot of socks every year.
+Finally, it’s one of the cheapest socks in this review at $13, which might make it more enticing, especially if you tend to wear through a lot of socks every year.

-Smartwool PhD Run Ultra Light Mini
+Smartwool PhD Outdoor Ultra Light Mini

 Fiber Content: 48% Merino Wool / 47% Nylon / 5% Elastane

-This sock is essentially the quarter-height version of the Smartwool PhD Run Ultra Light Micro above, and features the same best-in-class fit and breathability.
+This sock is essentially the quarter-height version of the Smartwool PhD Outdoor Ultra Light Micro above, and features the same best-in-class fit and breathability.
 As with the other Smartwool socks here, it’s not the most supportive, but it is a great option if you’re looking for a quarter-height sock and want the precise fit and feel of a non-cushioned sock.

-Smartwool PhD Run Light Elite Mini
+Smartwool PhD Outdoor Light Elite Mini

 Fiber Content: 55 % Merino Wool / 42 % Nylon / 3% Elastane